HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

                     }
                 ]
     ````

-    2. Previous method might be tough when a large number of **stripplots** are difined within a multipanel figure.
-Alternatively, user can broadly change some of the parameteres described in above by defining a section called `strip_formatting` in the **template** file.
-In this way, all defined changes in these parameteres would be applied to all **stripplot** within the figure.
+    2. Previous method might be tough when a large number of **stripplots** are difined within a multipanel categorical figure.
+Alternatively, user can globally change some of the parameteres described in above by defining a section called `strip_formatting` in the **template** file.
+In this way, all defined changes would be applied to all **stripplot** within the figure.

+    Default values for `strip_formatting` are:

     ````javascript
     "strip_formatting":
         {
-            "jitter": new_value
+            "jitter": true,
-            "dodge": new_value
+            "dodge": true,
-            "marker_ec": new_value
+            "marker_ec": None,
-            "marker_elw": new_value
+            "marker_elw": 0.5,
-            "marker_size": new_value,
+            "marker_size": 8,
-            "marker_list": ['^','x','s','*']
+            "marker_list": ['o','^','s','x','*']
         }
     ````